noaa-onms/cinms/modals/_captions.md

 ## Figure App.E.11.11.

 A map showing sediment sample locations and their respective Benthic Reponse Index sites from a 2013 Southern California Bight-wide survey.
 The Benthic Response Index is a measure of the impact of humans on the seafloor.
-Figure: K. Schiff/[SCCWRP](https://www.sccwrp.org/)
+Figure credit: K. Schiff/[SCCWRP](https://www.sccwrp.org/).

 ### Details